vaibhav-mattoo/cxt/README.md

 Navigate with arrow keys or `hjkl`, select files/directories with `Space`, and confirm with `c`.

 ### Command Line Mode
+Wildcard functionality is now supported!
+You can use patterns like "*.py" or "src/**/*.rs".

 Copy specific files to clipboard:

 ```bash